 4. What will assistance cover?

-5. When should I register for the Gathering if I need financial assistance?
+5. When should those needing financial assistance register for the Gathering?

-If you are applying for financial assistance, do not register for CSMG before receiving confirmation of assistance and specific registration instructions.
+If you are applying for financial assistance, DO NOT register for CSMG before receiving written approval of financial assistance and specific registration instructions for DOI participants.

-Applicants will be notified of the status of financial assistance requests within three weeks of applying.
+Applicants will be notified of the status of financial assistance requests by mid-December 2024.

-Participants will not be reimbursed if they register for the CSMG in advance of receiving approval of financial assistance.
+Participants will not be reimbursed if they register for CSMG in advance of receiving written approval of DOI financial assistance.

 6. How can CSMG collaborating and sponsoring organizations assist this initiative?

-Identify leader(s) from diverse ethnic, racial, and/or disability groups, and encourage them to attend CSMG and to complete the application form.
+Identify leader(s) from diverse ethnic, cultural, and/or disability groups, and encourage them to attend CSMG

 Give a financial or in-kind donation to support CSMG's Diversity Outreach Initiative and the scholarship program.
-Collaborating and sponsoring organizations may discuss contribution options by contacting Marthamaria Morales.
+Collaborating and sponsoring organizations may discuss contribution options by contacting Yohan Garcia at @email or Phone: 202-541-3373.

 CSMG Diversity Committee Members